 I didn't know that he had been in a wheelchair since pretty early on after he had finished medical school.

-He's a doctor, he's a medical doctor.
+He's a medical doctor.

 And I said to him, Charles, I never knew.